Ice Breaker (roller coaster)

-Ice Breaker is a launched steel roller coaster located at SeaWorld Orlando in Orlando, Florida.
+Ice Breaker is a launched steel roller coaster at SeaWorld Orlando in Orlando, Florida, United States.
 Manufactured by Premier Rides, Ice Breaker reaches a maximum height of 93 ft with a maximum speed of 52 mph and a total track length of 1900 ft.
-Originally scheduled to open for the 2020 season, its opening was delayed indefinitely due to the COVID-19 pandemic.
+Originally scheduled to open for the 2020 season, its opening was delayed to 2022 due to the COVID-19 pandemic.

 History

 In September 2019, SeaWorld Orlando revealed the name for the roller coaster, Ice Breaker.
 In November 2019, SeaWorld Orlando revealed the trains for the roller coaster at the International Association of Amusement Parks and Attractions (IAAPA) Exposition.
 In February 2020, the track work for the ride was completed.

 In January 2022, it was announced that Ice Breaker would open on February 18, 2022.
 The height requirement was adjusted from 48 inches to 54 inches a day after opening.
 Following the removal of the ride's "comfort collars" during a maintenance period, the ride reopened on March 11, 2023 with its height requirement lowered back down to 48 inches.